To be considered for licensure, you must attend a 2-hour large group meeting. The meeting covers licensing rules, process and other information.

 - Check or money order for $150 made out to Hennepin County

-Small group meeting at the Hennepin County Government Center
+Small group meeting

 You'll learn about many of the specific child care licensing requirements and have the opportunity to ask questions.
 You will receive a second packet of forms to complete and return.
 You will also receive instructions on completing a child care licensing fire inspection.